charles-cetta/charles-cetta/README.md

 ## Hi there 👋

+My name is Charles, I am a student pursuing a masters in Financial Data Science where I am currently focused on learning, creating impactful and interesting projects, and learning more about data science for finance applications.

+- 📫 How to reach me: [cetta.charles.contact@gmail.com]
+- 🔭 I’m currently working on a stock volatility dashboard using econometrics models, python and streamlit
+- 🌱 I’m currently learning ML for trading, derivatives and securities

 <!--
 **charles-cetta/charles-cetta** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.